fahrinandi/fahrinandi.github.io/README.md

     <div class="author-info">
         <h2>Fahrin Ramadan Andiwijaya</h2>
         <p>Hi! <span style='font-size:30px;'>&#128075;</span></p>
         <p>I'm Fahrin... 🔭 I'm currently training in Physical Medicine and Rehabilitation Medicine.
 My side quest is to keep what I've learned about Public Health and Epidemiology intact for the time being.
-So in that effort, this blog will mostly consist of snippets or stories related to public health, epidemiology, health in general, or just anything random...🔭.</p>
+So in that effort, this blog will mostly consist of snippets or stories related to public health, epidemiology, health in general, or just anything random 🔭.</p>
     </div>
 </div>